 How to properly adapt to the altitude, what to look out for and what to avoid.
 All this is explained in the documentary.
 And also: how we fared in the process and why we all climbed the same mountain, but each had to reach his own summit.

 I produced the film: Michael Scheyer.
-Like the others in the group, I had to acclimatize well to reach the summit.
-I had the slightly bigger challenge: holding the camera without breathing loudly or shaking.
+Like the others, I also had to acclimatize properly in order to reach the summit.
+Perhaps I had the greater challenge: to film without breathing loudly.
 It worked – almost.
-At the end, where the air became thinner and thinner, it could not be avoided that a few breaths could be heard.
-After all: everything completely authentic.
+At the end, where the air became thinner and thinner, it was impossible to avoid hearing a few breaths.
+After all, that makes the film very authentic.
+Nothing is staged.

-When I reported on Thomas‘ accident for a newspaper, he said to me about his plan to climb Kilimanjaro: „And if that’s only possible with crutches, then so be it.“ And I said, „Thomas, if you go up there with crutches, then I’ll go with you.“ And that’s how the film came about.
+When I reported on Thomas‘ accident for a newspaper, he announced that he wanted to climb Kilimanjaro again soon: „And if that’s only possible with crutches, then so be it.“ And I replied, „Thomas, if you go up there with crutches, then I’ll come with you.“ And that’s how the film came about.

 Many routes lead to the summit of Kilimanjaro.
 The easiest is probably the Lemosho route.
 It is usually done in seven days.
 However, Extrek Africa guides usually offer it in eight days.
 The one extra day helps to acclimatize better.
 Kilimanjaro, by the way, is not a single mountain, but a massif consisting of three peaks: Shira, Kibo and Mawenzi.
 Uhuru Peak is located on Kibo and is the highest peak with 5895 meters.